Michael-yunfei/academic-kickstart/content/post/showmethewayout.md

 <br>
 I have been working hard to prepare the coming of that day<br>
 <br>
-they say you need money for the insurance of end<br>
+they say you need money for the insurance of the end<br>
 <br>
 That's how the pension and strike works those days<br>
 <br>
-Lord you will never let it go no matter what we do<br>
+Lord you will never let it go no matter what I do<br>
 <br>
 Hallelujah, show me the way out<br>
 <br>